ProxyCode1010/Advance-RAG/README.md

 # Purpose

-This project is built for learning and experimenting with advanced Retrieval-Augmented Generation architectures and improving LLM response quality using corrective and self-reflective techniques.
+This Repo is built for learning and experimenting with advanced Retrieval-Augmented Generation architectures and improving LLM response quality using corrective and self-reflective techniques.